machine mastery

 Too much or too little coffee creates problems:

-OverdosedPuck touches screen, creates weak spot when locked
+OverdosedPuck touches shower screen, creates weak spot when you lock in

 InconsistentDifferent results shot to shot